dianabeatricewijaya/KNN/README.md

 # Machine Learning
 Machine Learning Algorithms Implementation (kNN)

-An example Neural Network to the Pokemon Gen7 corpus
+An example K-Nearest Neighbor (kNN) to the Pokemon Gen7 corpus

 How to run :